 Unfortunately, people wishing to support grieving family members and friends often conceptualize their job all wrong.
 Instead of envisioning grief support as an ongoing need to be met, many times people think of it as something to be checked off a to-do list.
 Send flowers – check.
 Go to the funeral – check.
 Make a vague offer of ongoing support – check.
 Okay, looks like I’m done!

 Now I love checking things off my to-do list as much as the next person.
-As an avid procrastinator, I know how good it feels to say – “That’s done!” – and to put the task behind you.
+As an avid procrastinator, I know how good it feels to say – “That’s done!”
 But, as we all know, good grief support doesn’t work this way.
-If a person’s grief is ongoing, then it follows that grief support ought to be ongoing as well.
+If a person’s grief is ongoing, then grief support ought to be as well.

 If you don’t believe me, believe the 1,200 grieving people who recently completed our informal survey about good grief support.
 We asked people which responses from family and friends were most helpful in their grief and which experiences had a negative impact.
 The results showed that three of the four most common experiences negatively impacting grief related to avoidance and/or inaction from family and friends.

 - 68% said that people seem uncomfortable talking about their grief